 York Region Muslims was founded in the fall of 2015 as a community based non profit organization, through the need to unite to build a strong cohesive “Ummah” (Muslim community) here in York Region to represent the ideals of Islam and the vast majority of Muslims residing in our beautiful diverse region.
-Our mission is to create opportunities for the Muslims of York Region to get to know each other as well as our non Muslim neighbours, to foster friendships, to bridge cultural and religious divides, and to offer a helping hand to those in need.
-We offer support and advocacy for our Muslim students and families, serving to represent them in meetings with school administrations and school boards personnel in the region, to create opportunities for social connections and to empower our collective communities with tools to navigate our various backgrounds and experiences in an effort to know and appreciate each other.
+Our mission is to create opportunities for the Muslims of York Region to get to know each other, as well as our non Muslim neighbours, to foster friendships, to bridge cultural and religious divides, and to offer a helping hand to those in need.
+We offer support and advocacy for our Muslim students and families, and work to create opportunities for social connections to empower our collective communities with tools to navigate our various backgrounds and experiences in an effort to know and appreciate each other.

-We are connected to and collaborate with the central masjids (mosques) in York Region and can, at anytime, be a link to these masjids if needed.
+We are connected to and collaborate with the central masajid (mosques) in York Region and can, at anytime, be a link to these masajid if needed.

 Visit us frequently to keep up to date on any upcoming events, including but not limited to Eid Fairs, Islamic Heritage Month celebrations, youth and ladies events, and community give-back opportunities.

 We make Dua (prayers) Allah SWT (Allah the Exalted) guides these efforts of the YRM and grants us success in uniting our community and establishing strong, vibrant and lasting relationships with our neighbours.
 Ameen